ph4r5h4d/aria2-docker/README.md

 ## License

-This Docker image and its associated scripts are licensed under the [MIT License](LICENSE).
+This Docker image and its associated scripts are licensed under the [GNU General Public License v3.0](LICENSE).
 Aria2 is an open-source project released under the [GPLv2 License](https://www.gnu.org/licenses/gpl-2.0.en.html).
 Please make sure you comply with the license terms when using this software.